-MEMA's Office of Housing and Assistance will be available to both homeowners and renters who are residents in counties affected by a disaster or a severe incident.
-Units will be made available to accommodate various family demographics, including family members with physical disabilities.
+MEMA's Office of Housing and Individual Assistance will be available to both homeowners and renters who are residents in counties affected by a disaster or a severe incident.
+Units provided through the agency's Emergency Standby Contract and Federal Emergency Management Agency will be available to accommodate various family demographics, including family members with physical disabilities.
 The goal is to provide units that allow occupants to resume pre-disaster/incident activities easily.
 Occupancy standards will also be a consideration.

-Outcome: Criteria and methodology that meets FEMA and HUD selection requirements.
+• Outcome: Criteria and methodology that meet the Federal Emergency Management Agency and Housing and Urban Development selection requirements.

-Strategy (B.3.1): Occupants are based on criteria such as age, citizenry, functional needs, family size, address, insurance availability, etc.
+Strategy (B.3.1): Occupants are based on age, citizenry, functional needs, family size, address, insurance availability, etc.

-- Output: Determine the number of eligible applicants in the impacted area via the application process. - Efficiency: Number of participants based on criteria.
+Output: Determine the number of eligible applicants in the impacted area via the application process.
+Efficiency: Number of participants based on criteria.

-The factors determining an applicant's eligibility to receive assistance from the MEMA Office of Housing and Assistance will be captured in the Applicant Categorization Worksheet.
-This worksheet will also help determine the amount of assistance applicants will need.
+The factors determining an applicant's eligibility to receive assistance from the MEMA Office of Housing and Assistance will be determined by the criteria outlined in the Temporary Housing Plan's programs: Temporary Rental Assistance Plan and Disaster Assistance Repair Plan.
+These eligibility requirements will help determine the amount of assistance applicants will need.

-- Task (B.3.1.1): Develop a process for addressing the comprehensive client case management process, which engages human services provider organizations to address individual survivors' physical needs. - o Task (B.3.1.2): Address larger unit needs and other special resident needs as they relate to the Americans with Disabilities Act (ADA). - Task (B.3.1.3): Develop relationships and MOUs with potential partners such as commercial park owners, public housing authorities, non-profit organizations, and longterm recovery organizations. - o Task (B.3.1.4): Gain Housing and Urban Development (HUD) approval of variances in application criteria, if necessary. - o Task (B.3.1.5): Match applicants, organizations, funding sources, and units. - o Task (B.3.1.6): Work toward permanent ownership, where applicable. - Outcome: Integrate SLDHTF's role in the ICS structure.
+- o Task (B.3.1.1): Develop a process for addressing the comprehensive client case management process, which engages human services provider organizations to address individual survivors' physical needs. - o Task (B.3.1.2): Address larger unit needs and other special resident needs related to the Americans with Disabilities Act. - o Task (B.3.1.3): Develop relationships and Memorandums of Understanding with potential partners such as commercial park owners, public housing authorities, non-profit organizations, and long-term recovery organizations. - o Task (B.3.1.4): Gain Housing and Urban Development approval of variances in application criteria, if necessary. - o Task (B.3.1.5): Match applicants, organizations, funding sources, and units. - o Task (B.3.1.6): Work toward permanent ownership, where applicable.